-- The Applicant shall identify the potential land contamination site(s) within the Project Area (Appendix A refers) and, if any, within the boundaries of associated areas (e.g. work areas) of the Project. - 2.
-The Applicant shall provide a clear and detailed account of the present land use (including description of the activities, chemicals and hazardous substances handled, with clear indication of their storage and location, by reference to a site layout plan) and a complete past land uses history, in chronological order, in relation to possible land contamination (including accident records and change of land use(s) and the like). - 3.
-If any contaminated land uses as stated in sections 3.1 and 3.2 of Annex 19 in the TM is identified, the Applicant shall carry out the land contamination assessment as detailed from sub-section (i) to (iii) below and propose measure to avoid disposal: - (i) During the course of the EIA study, the Applicant shall submit a Contamination Assessment Plan (CAP) to the Director for endorsement prior to conducting an actual contamination impact assessment of the land or site(s).
-The CAP shall include proposal with details on representative sampling and analysis required to determine the nature and the extent of the contamination of the land or site(s).
-Alternatively, the Applicant may refer to other previously agreed and still relevant and valid CAP(s) for the concerned site(s).
-The CAP shall be documented in the EIA report. - (ii) Based on the endorsed CAP, the Applicant shall conduct a land contamination impact assessment and submit a Contamination Assessment Report (CAR) to the Director for endorsement.
-If land contamination is confirmed, a Remediation Action Plan (RAP) to formulate viable remedial measures with supporting documents, such as agreement by the relevant facilities management authorities, shall be submitted to the Director for approval.
-The Applicant shall then clean up the contaminated land or site(s) according to the approved RAP, and a Remediation Report (RR) to demonstrate adequate clean-up should be prepared and submitted to the Director for endorsement prior to the commencement of any development or redevelopment works within the Project Area.
-The CAR and RAP, if available, shall be documented in the EIA report. - (iii) If there are potential contaminated sites which are inaccessible for conducting sampling and analysis during the course of the EIA study, e.g. due to site access problem, the Applicant's CAP shall include: - (a) a review of the available and relevant information; - (b) an initial contamination evaluation of these sites and possible remediation methods; - (c) a confirmation of whether the contamination problem at these sites would be surmountable; - (d) a sampling and analysis proposal which shall aim at determining the nature and the extent of the contamination of these sites; and - (e) where appropriate, a schedule of submission of revised or supplementary CAP, CAR, RAP and RR as soon as these sites become accessible.
+- 1. The Applicant shall identify the potential land contamination site(s) within the boundary of the proposed development and works of the Project (Appendix A refers) and, if any, within the boundaries of associated areas (e.g. work areas) of the Project. - 2.
+The Applicant shall provide a clear and detailed account of the present land uses (including description of the activities, chemicals and hazardous substances handled, with clear indication of their storage and location, by reference to a site layout plan) and a complete past land uses history, in chronological order, in relation to possible land contamination (including accident records and change of land use(s) and the like). - 3.
+If any contaminated land uses as stated in Sections 3.1 and 3.2 of Annex 19 of the TM is identified, the Applicant shall carry out the land contamination assessment as detailed below and propose measures to avoid disposal: - (i) The Applicant shall conduct a site appraisal to identify the potential contamination sources that may have impacted the Project site. - (ii) If potential land contamination sources are identified within the boundary of the proposed development and works of the Project, the Applicant shall plan and conduct site investigation for contamination assessment and submit a Contamination Assessment Report (CAR) to the Director for endorsement.
+If land contamination is confirmed, a Remediation Action Plan (RAP) to formulate viable remedial measures with supporting documents, such as agreement by the relevant facilities management authorities, shall be submitted to the Director for endorsement.
+The Applicant shall remediate the contaminated land or site(s) according to the endorsed RAP, and a Remediation Report (RR) to demonstrate completion of remediation should be prepared and submitted to the Director for endorsement prior to the commencement of any proposed development or works of the Project.
+The CAR and RAP, if available, shall be documented in the EIA report. - (iii) If there are potential contaminated sites which are inaccessible for conducting sampling and analysis during the course of the EIA study, e.g. due to site access problem, the Applicant's site appraisal shall include: - (a) a review of the available and relevant information; - (b) an initial contamination evaluation of these sites and possible remediation methods; - (c) a confirmation of whether the contamination problem at these sites would be surmountable; - (d) a sampling and analysis proposal which shall aim at determining the nature and the extent of the contamination of these sites; and - (e) where appropriate, a schedule of submission of revised or supplementary site appraisal, CAR, RAP and RR as soon as these sites become accessible.